AnnapurnaB28/progect8/README.md

 - VS Code
 - Chrome Browser

-## Screenshot:
-(Add a screenshot of the completed blog layout if you have one)

 ## How to Run:
 1. Open the `index.html` file in a browser.
 2. You’ll see a responsive blog layout with blog post cards and footer.

----

 ✅ Submitted by: *Annapurna Murlidhar Bichchal*